gao702/RTsampler/README.md

 \[1\] Gao, Z., Sagar, K., Bhadra, A. (2025).
-An Order of Magnitude Time Complexity Reduction for Gaussian Graphical Model Posterior Sampling Using a Reverse Telescoping Block Decomposition
+An Order of Magnitude Time Complexity Reduction for Gaussian Graphical Model Posterior Sampling Using a Reverse Telescoping Block Decomposition.